 Court claim forms and processes

 A County Court judgment (CCJ) is a court order making you repay a debt.
-In some circumstances you can apply to have the judgment cancelled (or ‘set aside’) using the N244 form.
+You need to use the right County Court form and respond as quickly as you can.

 Read our guides to: